Building a Brand Online — From Zero to Recognition

 Who Are You For?

 A brand that is "for everyone" is for no one.
 The narrower the target, the stronger the brand.
 Paradoxically, the more you specialize, the easier it is to attract customers — because your message hits precisely.
+We see this play out almost every time we narrow a client's positioning: on paper it looks like giving up part of the market; in practice, customers usually increase, because the message finally speaks to someone specific instead of everyone a little.

 What Promise Do You Make?

 The promise must be specific, measurable, and deliverable.
 If you promise "lowest prices" — you must have the lowest prices.
 If you promise "Lighthouse 95+" — every site must have Lighthouse 95+.
+A promise nobody can verify doesn't build a brand — it only builds a momentary impression.

 Visual Identity — More Than a Logo